szokodiakos/typegoose/README.md

 ## API Documentation

-### Typegoose class

-This is the class which your schema defining classes must extend.

-#### Methods:
+### Methods:

-`getModelForClass<T>(t: T, options?: GetModelForClassOptions)`
+`getModelForClass<T, U>(t: T, options?: GetModelForClassOptions)`

 This method assembles the Mongoose Schema from the decorated schema defining class, creates the Mongoose Model and returns it.
-For typing reasons the schema defining class must be passed down to it.
+For typing reasons the schema defining class must be passed down to it along with the class' type and the class' `typeof` type.
+This looks a bit cumbersome but is needed for Typegoose to recognize all typing informations correctly.

 The `GetModelForClassOptions` provides multiple optional configurations:
  * `existingMongoose: mongoose`: An existing Mongoose instance can also be passed down.
 If given, Typegoose uses this Mongoose instance's `Schema` and `model` methods.